designerexpert/JS-Functions-Layman-Refactored/README.md

-# JS-Functions-Layman-Refactored
+### JavaScript Functions Layman Refactored
-A collection of JavaScript functions re-created with very basic knowledge.
+##A collection of JavaScript functions re-created with very basic knowledge.
 To solidify understanding